FrostDracony/Roblox/3D Projects/GetCornersOfPart.md

 ![RotatedWithoutCFramePart](imgs/GetCornersOfPart/RotatedWithoutCFramePart.gif)

 As you can see, if our part turns, our corners don't position themselves where they should and this can lead to unwanted results.
-But you have to use CFrames to transform the corners in the object space, as it says in the [wiki](https://developer.roblox.com/en-us/api-reference/datatype/CFrame) we just have to multiply the two CFrames and the final result:
+Dieses Teil war am schierigsten, konnte aber mit die Hilfe von [Elcore](https://devforum.roblox.com/u/elocore/summary) gelöst werden (ich habe  [hier](https://devforum.roblox.com/t/cframe-toobjectspace-does-not-really-work/443293) um Hilfe gebeten).
+To solve this problem you need to use CFrames to transform the CFrame of the corners of the part in the object space, as it says in the [wiki](https://developer.roblox.com/en-us/api-reference/datatype/CFrame) we just have to multiply the two CFrames and the final result:

 ![RotatedWithCFrame_Trim](imgs/GetCornersOfPart/RotatedWithCFrame_Trim.gif)
 ```Lua